saimadhu-polamuri/Spiders/inspirantion_quotes/README.md

 # About Project

-This is an scrapy spider project to fetch all inspirational quotes in [brainyquote.com ](http://www.brainyquote.com/quotes/topics/topic_inspirational.html) website.
+This is an scrapy spider project to fetch all inspirational quotes from [brainyquote.com ](http://www.brainyquote.com/quotes/topics/topic_inspirational.html) website.

 # Running project file